 A financial crash would stop new oil production, sending us over the net energy cliff with a 10% decline rate per year

-Once Ghawar and other large fields peak in Saudi Arabia, oil shocks will reverberate throughout the world Twilight in the Desert: The Coming Saudi Oil Shock and the World Economy August 6, 2005 Matthew R. Simmons, President Simmons & … Continue reading
+Once Ghawar and other large fields peak in Saudi Arabia, oil shocks will reverberate throughout the world [Below this article is an interview between Matt Simmons and Jim Puplava] Peter Maass The Breaking Point.
+August 21, 2005 The New York … Continue reading

 Peak oil: “It’s the flows, stupid!” by Steve Andrews, Randy Udall, originally published by ASPO-USA | May 12, 2008 Recent peak oil critic: “In the public mind, peak oil means ‘running out.’”
 Verbal shots from legendary political consultant James Carville … Continue reading